-Open to any dog that has not gained a Qualifying Certificate in a corresponding OCTC Novice class, or a corresponding NZARO Novice class prior to July 2021.
+Open to any dog that has not earned the corresponding OCTC Rally Novice award.

 In Foundation classes only, the handler may carry a silent toy or a closed, solid container of food in their hand, pocket, etc while completing the course, but will be disqualified if the reward is given to the dog while in the ring.